This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It’s important to use sensitive ingredients when you’re making skin products for sensitive skin.
 Just being ‘natural’ is not going to cut it because many essential oils and other ingredients can irritate or cause discomfort to sensitive skin.

-This recipe uses sweet almond oil that’s been infused with soothing calendula flower petals.
-It’s also scented with chamomile essential oil, a lovely natural fragrance that’s been shown to be effective in the treatment of Eczema. source
+This recipe uses sweet almond oil that you infuse with soothing calendula flower petals.
+It’s also scented with German chamomile essential oil, a lovely natural fragrance that’s been shown to be effective in the treatment of Eczema.
+It smells beautiful and is generally non-irritating to sensitive skin, as long as you don’t have an allergy to plants in the ragwort family.

 No-Lye Sensitive Soap Recipe